ppy/osu-wiki/wiki/Gameplay/Quick_play/en.md

 ### Where do I leave feedback or concerns?

 For quick questions or concerns regarding any aspect of quick play, please write in [this thread](https://discord.com/channels/188630481301012481/1414123459684073577) located in the [osu!
 Discord server](https://discord.gg/ppy).
 Feedback and suggestions for the developers should also be left in this [GitHub discussion](https://github.com/ppy/osu/discussions/35506).

+[^mania]: osu!mania 4K and 7K are split into separate queues and function as completely separate modes in the context of quick play.